curioussoulscafe/curious-souls-cafe/README.md

    * Then, have the participant tap **"Next Questions!"** so that only one random question is displayed.

-6. **Roll the Dice:** On the main page, you'll find a "[Roll the Dice](https://curioussoulscafe.github.io/curious-souls-cafe/pages/dice.html)" button.
+6. **Roll the Dice:** On each page, you'll find a flating [dice](https://curioussoulscafe.github.io/curious-souls-cafe/pages/dice.html) button at the bottom right corner.
 This will take you to a special page where you can roll a virtual dice to get a random color outcome.
 Each color corresponds to a different [category or action](./pages/descriptions/dice.html) in our in-person discussions, adding an element of chance and fun!
 It supports customization of colors and the number of sides, so that it can be used to break a tie too!

 7. **Advanced Search & Clear:**